openaps/AndroidAPSdocs/docs/EN/Usage/completing-the-objectives.md

 As well as progressing through the **objectives**, if you want, you can also remove your progress and [go back to an earlier objective](Objectives-go-back-in-objectives).

-## Objective 1: Setting up visualization and monitoring, analysing basals and ratios
+## Objective 1: Setting up visualization and monitoring, analyzing basals and ratios

 - **AAPS** checks if your basic technical setup is working.